Louis Garneau Fit Sensor 2 Bib Review

 For all it lacks in chromatic pizazz, it compensates in bold lines that accentuate the working parts of the rider.
 All told, these aren't ugly, but they're not especially attractive in the world of cycling.
 Black is the safe baseline choice for the occasional rec rider and the solo-dolo guy, but for some reason, the peloton tends to bring out the peacocking and the colors, which these utilitarian shorts lack.

 The Fit Sensor 2 are about as stylish as the new Best Bang for the Buck winners, the Pearl Izumi Quest Splice, which use a bit of color and the absence of lines to create a moderately appealing product.
-If you are the sort to turn heads, we suggest looking at the Editors' Choice, the SUGOi Evolution Pro Bib Shorts or the Louis Garneau CB Carbon 2, which picked up the Top Pick for Short Course.
+If you are inclined to turn heads, we suggest looking at last year's Editors' Choice, the SUGOi Evolution Bibs or the Louis Garneau CB Carbon 2.

-The Airzone chamois uses LG's patented Ergo Air concept to improve ventilation in its high-density memory foam padding, but it still tends to hold more moisture than other models like the Pearl Izumi Quest Splice and Pearl Izumi P.R.O.
-Escape.
+The Airzone chamois uses LG's patented Ergo Air concept to improve ventilation in its high-density memory foam padding, but it still tends to hold more moisture than other models like the Pearl Izumi Quest Splice.
 Luckily they treated their chamois with an anti-bacterial solution to mitigate bacterial growth from the dampness.
 We suggest looking at the two LG bibs if you're interested in a more aerated ride.

 Padding and Protection